marionettejs/backbone.marionette/docs/marionette.view.md

 These will use the memory safe `listenTo`, and will set the context (the value of `this`) in the handler to be the view.
-Events are bound at the time of instantiation instantiation, and an exception will be thrown if the handlers on the view do not exist.
+Events are bound at the time of instantiation, and an exception will be thrown if the handlers on the view do not exist.

 The `modelEvents` and `collectionEvents` will be bound and